2022 NBA Draft: Orlando Magic Select Paolo Banchero at No. 1

-2022 NBA Draft: Magic select Paolo Banchero at No. 1 originally appeared on NBC Sports Chicago
+2022 NBA Draft: Magic select Paolo Banchero at No. 1 originally appeared on NBC Sports Washington

 With the first pick in the 2022 NBA Draft, the Orlando Magic select…Paolo Banchero, Duke University.